indrayudd/AgenTUI/README.md

 - **Filesystem harness shortcuts**: natural prompts such as "list the files in @node_modules/" or "search for 'FilesystemBackend' in @src/" automatically call the correct tools (`ls`, `read_file`, `glob`, `grep`, etc.).
 The shortcuts now understand both the legacy `targetPath` style arguments and DeepAgents' canonical `file_path` / `dir_path` names, so GPT-4o-mini and GPT-5-mini both stay happy.
 - **Intent-aware routing** that classifies each prompt as conversational, filesystem, notebook, or mixed so the agent responds naturally when no tools are needed and plans multi-step work when they are.
 - **Notebook IQ** – `ipynb_create`, `ipynb_patch`, `ipynb_run`, `ipynb_analyze`, and the new `ipynb_artifacts` tool let the agent create, edit, execute, summarize, and look up artifact locations without manual spelunking.
 See `docs/notebook-pipeline.md`.
+- **Responsive composer** – the input box now buffers keystrokes locally (no more overwritten characters), expands up to 6 lines, scrolls internally when you paste large blocks of text, sanitizes clipboard junk (CR/LF/tabs) so borders never explode, and is backed by a deterministic `renderComposerView(value, cursor, width)` helper so layout/viewport changes are snapshot-tested.
 - **Inline CLI mode** via `npm run agent -- "prompt"` for deterministic testing.
 - **Reasoning visibility control**: the model emits `ReasoningVisible: yes|no` before every response so greetings stay clean while multi-step/tool work streams a dim gray plan.
 - **Natural-language action summaries** so the Actions list reads like “Listed / (23 entries)” instead of raw JSON blobs.